Our story, and how we got here...

 Our whole narrative on "Lost Not Found" is to lose yourself in the passions that you love and not wanting to be found.
 It was the result of our journey over the last decade we came to discover.
 The highest paying jobs might not be where you'll find true happiness for everyone, I know I didn't.
 It was good to be able to go eat out whenever you wanted or buy the best "stuff", but for me it couldn't buy back time with my family.
 It didn't make any sense to me to raise a family you couldn't be there to raise yourself.
 I didn't see any wisdom in that.

 Surfing helped me find my path again.
 I think it always kept me there but I never realized it or took it for granted.
 It keeps you vivid and reacting to what's right in front of you.
 You take off on a wave and have to do a bottom turn, you can't plan it out, you just have to do it.

 LNF came from our courage to do something about following your passions.
 We think anyone who has a passion for anything they love can go on the same journey we have.
 I get up everyday wanting to share that stoke with my family, friends, and even strangers I meet out in the water taking photos of them.
-LNF is a reminder to myself and anyone who supports us that if they have it in them, they can accomplish anything they set their mind to, and that's the wisdom that I found.
+LNF is a reminder to ourselves and anyone who supports us that if they have it in them, they can accomplish anything they set their mind to, and that's the wisdom that I found.